President & Chief Executive Officer and Board Member

 Grady Vanderhoofven has 25 years of experience in company creation and financing.
 He has co-founded and invested multiple private investment funds, including Meritus Ventures, the first Rural Business Investment Company (RBIC) in the United States, and Southern Appalachian Fund (SAF), a New Markets Venture Capital Company (NMVCC).
 Together, these funds have approximately $53 million under management and have invested equity and debt in 16 companies, which have attracted almost $300 million of investment.
 The companies are located in rural and/or low-income areas throughout central and southern Appalachia and have created more than 400 jobs to date.
 In addition to the capital directly invested by Meritus and SAF, the funds have provided more than $4 million of technical and operational assistance to portfolio companies.

 Since 2015, Mr. Vanderhoofven has led an effort to create the TennesSeed Fund as an evergreen, seed-stage, investment fund focused on proof of concept investments in Tennessee-based companies.
 In 2016, he founded Three Roots Capital, which is a 501(c)(3), certified Community Development Financial Institution (CDFI) established to make debt and equity investments in companies in predominantly low-income areas of East Tennessee and the broader Appalachian region.
-Three Roots Capital has raised almost $50 million to date and has deployed and committed more than $12 million to companies in Tennessee and Kentucky.
+Three Roots Capital has raised more than $50 million to date and has deployed and committed approximately $20 million to companies in Tennessee and Kentucky.